-In this paper, we describe the use of a question-answering agent (called AskJill) for generating explanations about an interactive learning environment (named VERA) based on the latter's User's Guide.
+In this chapter, the authors describe the use of a questionanswering agent (called AskJill) for generating explanations about an interactive learning environment (named VERA) based on the latter's User's Guide.
 AskJill is intended to automatically answer users' questions and thereby explain VERA's domain, functioning, and operation.
-We present a preliminary formative assessment of AskJill in VERA.
+The authors also present a preliminary formative assessment of AskJill in VERA.